brooks-liu/personal-projects/hardware/tetris/README.md

 Next steps:

-- Consult some people with more experience on how to approach the VGA issue
+- Figure out how to connect an output from the tetris.sv module to display on VGA
 - Look into testbench? .tb + how to use with .do files

 Notes: